• Skip to main content

 What does it work for?
 Vomiting, specifically from gastric ulcers

 Pepcid works by decreasing the amount of acid that the stomach makes.
 So it is extremely helpful in dealing with issues like stomach acid build-up, gastric ulcers, or other GI-related issues.
-This drug is not FDA-approved for use in pets, however, so contact your veterinarian before administering.
+This drug is not FDA-approved for use in pets, however, so contact your veterinarian before administering it.

 Dosage for dogs